jeffsp/hpc/README.md

 hpc
 ===

-High performance computing examples developed for the Texas Advanced Computing Center at the University of Texas
+High performance C++ computing examples developed for resources available from the Texas Advanced Computing Center at the University of Texas

 These examples were developed for the Stampede system.